Port of Eilat: History

-Ship traffic at Eilat is relatively low (compared to Israel's two large seaports on the Mediterranean).
+Until the late 1990s, importers of goods from the Far East were required by the Israeli government to ship them into the country via the port of Eilat (In order to ensure there is sufficient traffic through the Port).
+Afterwards this requirement was dropped, and the scope of activity at the port of Eilat shrunk by about 40 percent.
+Since then the ship traffic at Eilat remained relatively low (compared to Israel's two large seaports on the Mediterranean).
 One reason is that Eilat is situated at a considerable distance from the center of the country.
 Another is the fact that unlike the country's other main seaports, Eilat's is yet to be served by a railway line (the nearest railhead is located over a hundred kilometers to the north at Dimona).
 Also, coastal tourism uses compete with any prospects of expanding the port's facilities.
+For many years, in order to keep the port viable, vehicle importers to Israel from Japan and the Far East were forced to use the port, and ship them north using Car carrier trailer.

-Patrol Boats Squadron 915 of the Israeli Navy is based here.
+Patrol Boats Squadron 915 of the Israeli Navy is based a section of the port.